memgraph/docs/docs/reference-guide/temporal_types/overview.md

 name|description|
 :-:|:-:
-Duration|Data type that represents a duration.|/ Date|Data type that represents a date.|/ LocalTime|Data type that represents local time.|/ LocalDateTime|Data type that represents a date and local time.|/
+Duration|Data type that represents a period of time.|/ Date|Data type that represents a date with year, month and day.|/ LocalTime|Data type that represents time within a day without timezone.|/ LocalDateTime|Data type that represents a date and local time.|/

 Note, that all the types excluding Durations are ISO 8601 compliant